STIFF EYES/STIFF NECKS

 These tiny strands that interconnect the base of your skull with your upper two neck vertebrae are responsible for the orientation of the sensory organs that tell you where you are and what’s going on around you.

-Still keeping your fingers lightly placed on your neck, imagine yourself studying your computer screen or a hand held device.
+Still keeping your fingers lightly placed on the nape of your neck, imagine yourself studying your computer screen or a hand held device.
 Notice how the sensations under your fingers become even fainter, so faint that they might not be happening at all.
 Then imagine you are rushing to meet a deadline and your focus on the screen becomes more pointed and intense.
 Now the more surface layers of muscle get engaged, hardening to hold your head still.
 Imagine doing this for eight hours straight, day after day.

 You don’t have to be confronted by horror for your eyes to become stiff--they can stiffen in the comfort of your home or office.
 Stiff eyes are a liability of our present-day culture of electronic devices, and they are an unrecognized cause of neck pain and headaches.